Dasymutilla klugii

 Dasymutilla klugii, also known as Klug's velvet ant, is a species of velvet ant.
 Found in south-central North America from Utah to Puebla, it is the most commonly encountered velvet ant in Texas.
-Velvet ants are actually parasitic wasps, among the species used by D. klugii used to incubate their young are cicada-killer wasps (Sphecius grandis).
+Velvet ants are actually parasitic wasps, among the species used by D. klugii to incubate their young are cicada-killer wasps (Sphecius grandis).

 The specific name honors German entomologist Johann C. F. Klug.